10 April 2020

 for your mercy’s sake.
 Amen.

 (Revd Canon Professor) Patrick Comerford is priest-in-charge, the Rathkeale and Kilnaughtin Group of Parishes.
-This is the third of seven reflections on ‘the Seven Last Words’ on Good Friday, 19 April 2019, in Saint Mary’s Church, Askeaton, Co Limerick.
+This is the third of seven reflections on ‘the Seven Last Words’ prepared for Good Friday, 10 April 2020.